cekrem/cekrem.github.io/content/posts/react-reconciliation-deep-dive.md

 date: 2025-04-08
 ---

-##### Disclaimer: I've been made aware of some issues with some of the code examples in this article.
-First of all, sorry about any confusion as a result!
-I'll re-test them all manually and figure out where I went wrong in my simplification of these concepts first thing after my Easter holiday.
-I still think the text holds true and the general principles explained are sound.
-Thanks for your patience, and again, sorry
+##### Update: The "Using Keys for Advanced State Preservation" section has been corrected.
+The original example incorrectly suggested that using the same key across different component types would preserve state between them.
+This error occurred when simplifying a more complex example shortly before publishing.
+Thanks to reader feedback for pointing this out, I'm very grateful!
+I also messed up an internal link, but that's fixed as well.
+Thanks!

 ## The Reconciliation Engine

-In my previous articles ([1](//posts/beyond-react-memo-smarter-performance-optimization/), [2](/posts/react-memo-when-it-helps-when-it-hurts/)), I explored how `React.memo` works and smarter ways to optimize performance through composition.
+In my previous articles ([1](/posts/beyond-react-memo-smarter-performance-optimization/), [2](/posts/react-memo-when-it-helps-when-it-hurts/)), I explored how `React.memo` works and smarter ways to optimize performance through composition.
 But to truly master React performance, we need to understand the engine that powers it all: React's reconciliation algorithm.

 Reconciliation is the process by which React updates the DOM to match your component tree.
 It's what makes React's declarative programming model possible - you describe what you want, and React figures out how to make it happen efficiently.